• Home

 Now in the settings window, click on “Add someone else to this PC” under the Other People heading.
 In the next screen click on “I don’t have this person’s sign-in information.
 Now click “Add a user account without a Microsoft account”.

-It will ask a username, password and a hint to your password for recovery of password.
+It will ask for a username, password, and a hint about your password for recovery of password.

 Microsoft Account

-This user account requires you to input your Microsoft email ID and a password in order to login a windows system.
+This user account requires you to input your Microsoft email ID and a password in order to log in to a windows system.
 If you do not have one, you need to create a new Microsoft email ID.
-Microsoft has integrated a lot many services and devices in this single account.
-Unlike a local user account which is an offline account, Microsoft account is online.
-The other difference between these accounts is that you can create a local user account without a password but you need to have a password in a Microsoft account.
+Microsoft has integrated a lot many services and devices into this single account.
+Unlike a local user account which is an offline account, a Microsoft account is online.
+The other difference between these accounts is that you can create a local user account without a password but you need to have a password for a Microsoft account.
 It is mandatory.

 Features and benefits of a Microsoft account

 • You get to access the Microsoft cloud space called One-drive.
-Here you can upload, download and share your any type of files with friends.
+Here you can upload, download and share any type of file with friends.

-• Last but not the least, with a Windows account, you have an option to create a family and child account.
-This helps you have a full control over the activities of your kid’s and other family member’s accounts.
+• Last but not the least, with a Windows account, you have the option to create a family and child account.
+This helps you have full control over the activities of your kid’s and other family members’ accounts.

 How to add a Microsoft account